mozilla/data-docs/src/datasets/search.md

 **Untagged queries** are queries that **do not include one of our partner codes**.
 If a query is untagged,
-it's usually because we do not have a partner deal for that search engine and region (or it is an organic search that did not go through us).
+it's usually because we do not have a partner deal for that search engine and region (or it is an organic search that did not start from an SAP).

 If an SAP query is tagged, any follow-on query should also be tagged.